-Self-Reliance is pretty important in my life, and many people wonder why.
-I decided to break down what self-reliance is, and why it is important.
+Self reliance is pretty important in my life, and many people wonder why.
+I decided to break down what self reliance is, and why it is important.

-According to Merriam-Webster, self-reliance is reliance on one’s own efforts and abilities; or able to take care of oneself or itself without outside help.
-According to the Power Thesaurus, some common synonyms are: self-sufficiency, independence, self-sustained, security, autonomous, sovereignty, and grit.
+According to Merriam-Webster, “Self reliance is reliance on one’s own efforts and abilities; or able to take care of oneself or itself without outside help”.
+And according to the Power Thesaurus, some common synonyms are: self-sufficiency, independence, self-sustained, security, autonomous, sovereignty, and grit.

-Why is self-reliance important?
+Why is self reliance important?

-You will gain great self-esteem and a sense of pride
+- You will gain great self-esteem and a sense of pride

-You will be prepared for the “what-ifs”
+- You will be prepared for the “what-ifs”

 -Natural or man-made disasters